lqhuang/hackintosh-b460i-i9-10900/config.md

 WiFi and Bluetooth

-- AirportItlwm
+- AirportBrcmFixup
-  - Adds support for a large variety of Intel wireless cards and works natively in recovery thanks to IO80211Family integration
-  - Requires Apple's Secure Boot to function correctly
-  - One of the following steps:
-    - Enable Apple Secure Boot (Please read OpenCore's official manual).
-    - Force IO80211Family to load.
-(Read the Kernel - Force section in OpenCore's manual for more info).
+  - An open source kernel extension providing a set of patches required for non-native Airport Broadcom Wi-Fi cards.
-- IntelBluetoothFirmware
+- BrcmFirmwareData
-  - For intel bluethooth firmware
+  - For BCM4360 bluethooth firmware
 - BlueToolFixup
   - Fix bluethooth network stack for Monterey (macOS 12)